 If you choose self-catered accommodation but you would like to have meals prepared for you occasionally FoodonCampus outlets around the University are available as an alternative source of nourishment throughout the day.
 For more information, see the FoodonCampus website

 Study bedrooms are single occupancy and comprise bed, desk, chair, wardrobe and shelving; all have internet access.
 You may bring your own television but you are required to obtain your own television licence.
-Please note the drawings below are for illustrative purposes only and ARE NOT scaled drawings.

 Standard rooms comprise standard fixtures and fittings (bed, desk, chair etc.) with other facilities (shower, wash-basins, toilet, etc.) shared with fellow residents.
 The ratio of facilities to residents is approximately 1:4 dependent upon the hall (for further details consult relevant hall webpage) Fees for a standard room are less than those for ensuite or standard wash-hand basin rooms.